pyroscope/rtorrent-ps/docs/DebianInstallFromSource.md

 [RtorrentExtended ](https://github.com/pyroscope/rtorrent-ps/blob/master/docs/RtorrentExtended.md)
 for more details on the changes applied.

-:bulb: | If you use the configuration as outlined below, do not forget to change the value of `pyro.extended` to 1 in case you built the extended version, to unlock the additional features!
+:bulb: | If you use the configuration as outlined below, do not forget to change the value of `pyro.extended` to 1 in case you want to unlock the additional features of the extended version!
 ---: | :---

-## PyroScope installation
+## PyroScope Installation

 The installation of `pyrocore` is done from source, see its [manual](https://pyrocore.readthedocs.org/en/latest/installation.html) for more details.